rizchelwood/workshop/docs/ch4.md

 import Tabs from "./components/Tabs";
 ```

-Insert the Tabs component above the first Route div.
+Insert the Tabs component above the first Route tag.

 ```
 <Tabs />